mrsunshine/docker-nuxt/README.md

 # Docker NUXT.js

-Docker image to run NUXT.js application

 This image is based on node alpine.
-It build's and run's a NUXT.js application in production mode.
+It build's and run's a NUXT application in production mode.

+## License

+MIT